 Figure 25: Overview of identified potential traps in the Hystories database within the Czech Republic (all in the east).
+Basemap World Light Gray Canvas (2014), sources Esri, HERE, Garmin, (c) OpenStreetMap contributors, and the GIS user community

 Other opportunities for underground hydrogen storage in these two tectonic units of the Vienna Basin are mainly in hydrocarbon traps that are depleted or are in the final phases of production.
 There are number of such structures in the Vienna Basin, the Carpathian Foredeep, and the formations on the slopes of the Bohemian Massif.